|

 land problems where white farmers could own, but let some land

 to local people while still owning and farming some themselves.
+If

 Africa was to establish boundaries similar to the European